murdockcrc/flightsim/_posts/2020-10-05-028-comodoro-rivadavia-falkland-islands-uk.md

 ![](/images/028_savc-sfal_06.jpg)

-The crosswind is brutal, and I wonder if I am landing within the operating tolerances of the aircraft.
+The crosswind is brutal.
+You can see that from the rough water in the pic above.
+I start to wonder if I am landing within the operating tolerances of the aircraft.
 Coming in at an approach IAS (Indicated Airspeed) of 80kts, the actual ground speed was a mere 47kts, due to the head/crosswind hitting the aircraft.

 There's two ways to do a crosswind landing: